Purampokku Engira Podhuvudamai: Filming

 Principal photography began on 11 January 2014 in Kulu Manali, Himachal Pradesh.
 The film was shot extensively around Himachal Pradesh, Rajasthan and Chennai.
 When filming an emotional scene involving Shaam and Sethupathi, Jananathan shot the scene in a unique way such that he allowed the actors to enact the entire sequence at one stretch.
 Though it was tough to shoot, the method ensured that the improvisations the actors had in mind were implemented on the spot.
 Later, the director broke the sequence into shots and got exactly what he wanted and made the actors enact certain portions again.
 Karthika had to learn to ride a camel for a few scenes shot in Jaisalmer, Rajasthan.

 Arya had to perform the risky stunt of running on top of a moving train in an important sequence in the film.
 A huge prison set was erected in Chennai where an extensive 45-day production schedule was shot with the lead actors of the film.
 On 4 August 2014, filming was temporarily cancelled by the production unit, who joined the protest declared by the Tamil Nadu Film Director's union against the Government of Sri Lanka's army for writing articles on their official website degrading the then Chief Minister of Tamil Nadu, J. Jayalalithaa.
 Principal photography wrapped on 17 December 2014.

 Title dispute

 In August 2013, Natty Subramaniam claimed that he had already registered the title Purampokku for a future film, and claiming that he did not give anyone permission to use the title, threatened to take legal action against anyone who did so.
 In November 2013, UTV released a press statement that the title Purampokku would be retained for Jananathan's film as confirmed by the South Indian Film Chamber, Tamil Film Producers Council and the Film and Television Producers's Guild.
-However, by April 2015, the film was retitled Purampokku Engira Podhuvudamai, with Jananathan feeling the word "Purampokku" had devolved into a derogatory term, and he said the new title was meant to emphasise "the forgotten fact that everything is common for all".
+However, by April 2015, the film was retitled Purampokku Engira Podhuvudamai, with Jananathan saying the new title was meant to better emphasise "the forgotten fact that everything is common for all".